raganwald/raganwald.github.com/_posts/2017-04-10-foldl-foldr.md

 - Both `foldl` and `foldr` consume from the left.
 And thus, they can be written to consume iterables.
 - `foldl` applies its folding function from the left.
 - `foldr` applies its folding function from the right.

+In sum, the order of *consuming* values and the order of *applying* a folding function are two separate concepts.

 (This essay was inspired by [https://twitter.com/ReinH/status/851196424654082049](https://twitter.com/ReinH/status/851196424654082049))